tarekyou/password-generator/README.md

 # Password Generator

 ## Purpose
-A website that offers fitness training services.
+A website that offers random password generation based on user selected criteria.

 ## Built With
 * Javascript